axa-group/bauta.js/docs/developer-experience/readme.md

 - from the incoming request call get the starting and destination points, and generate a request input to a service similar to Google's Distance Matrix API
 - send that request to the service
 - obtain the distance from the response from the previous request
-- using that distance, call another service that returns the price in fuel that you would use[^6]
+- using that distance, call another service that returns the price in fuel that you would use
 - return that value to the caller as the response of the incoming request

 ### bauta.js code structure